KoushikKaranGeethaNagaraj/-Evaluating-the-Impact-of-Deep-Learning-Models-on-Climate-Forecast-Accuracy/README.md

 # Evaluating-the-Impact-of-Deep-Learning-Models-on-Climate-Forecast-Accuracy
- During this project, we aim to explore several such models and architectures used for weather forecasting
+ During this project, we aim to explore models such as RNN, LSTM, TCN, Transformer, and modified- TCN  to forecast elements of weather.

 Results for TCN: